Claudia Aldersley (MBACP) On line sessions for children and parents

 Reduced rates for counselling students - £25

 I would encourage a 30 minute initial meeting - which would be free of charge.
+This is normally conducted by telephone.

 I have much experience of working with children and young people diagnosed or with symptoms of ADHD and ASD.